 To access Olo Care

-Once you are admitted, Olo Care activities and food voucher distribution can begin as early as the 12th week of pregnancy, and continue until the child is 2 years old.
-Olo meetings continue after the baby’s birth to provide further support in acquiring healthy eating habits.
+Once you are admitted into the program, Olo Care activities and food coupon distribution can begin as early as the 12th week of pregnancy, and continue until the child’s second birthday.
+Olo meetings continue after the baby’s birth to provide more support in acquiring healthy eating habits.

 To access Olo Care, you must: